-The countdown clock is counting down the time until registration OPENS for the 10th August Poetry Postcard Fest.
+The countdown clock is counting down the time until registration OPENS for the 11th August Poetry Postcard Fest in 2017.
 The Fest was initiated in 2007 by poets Paul Nelson and Lana Ayers.
-A call goes out around July 4th each year.
-In 2014 there were 423 participants from 13 countries and 35 states and provinces.
+The next call will go out July 4, 2017, at 12:01am PDT.
+In 2016 there were 224 participants from 7 countries and 25 states and provinces including one resident of the District of Columbia.

 Once you are registered, here are the INSTRUCTIONS:

 1. Obtain at least 31 postcards, one for each August day.
 Some people make their cards, see Brendan McBreen’s Mona Lisa above.
-FedEx Office can turn your pictures into cards.
+FedEx Office in the Georgetown neighborhood of Seattle can turn your pictures into cards, as can any decent print shop.
 Make sure you print on decent card stock.
+If you do make your own, you are welcome to submit the image for consideration in the 56 Days of August postcard anthology.

 3. No later than July 27, start writing original poems directly (1st take) onto postcards addressed to the names below you on the list of poets.
 Just like you’d write a typical postcard, only this one is a poem and linked to the epistle form, as you are writing TO someone.
 The idea is to practice spontaneity, that is write directly on the card in one take.
 If it’s hard at the start of the fest to do that, relax, because it gets better as the month goes on, no one can publish your poem without your permission and you are writing to ONE PERSON.
-Review the links below for guidance ESPECIALLY the sending postcards to strangers blog post by David Sherman.
+Review the links below for guidance ESPECIALLY the sending postcards to strangers blog post by David Sherman, the Ina Roy-Faderman testimonial and Linda Crosfield’s 7.14.16 blog post.

 4. Once you get to the last name on your list, continue to the top of the list.
 No later than August 1 you then write one poem on a card to each person below those first three on the list to whom you have sent poems until the end of the month, ideally incorporating themes, tones or motifs from cards you have received.
-Starting in 2013 a preliminary list went out in mid-July and some poets started their fest at that time, giving them 6 weeks to write at least 31 original postcard poems.
 This year each group may start as soon as a group of 32 poets is created and they get their list.
-If you do not get cards right away, or are not inspired by them, no problem, but do write 31 postcard poems if you sign up.
+If you do not get cards from participants right away, or are not inspired by them, no problem, but do write 31 postcard poems if you sign up.

 5. DON’T POST YOUR OWN POEMS ONLINE UNTIL A MONTH AFTER YOU SEND THEM.
 Also, do not publish anyone else’s poem without their permission.
 I always archive and post mine online.
 Having a scanner helps to archive the image perfectly and scanners are now $100.
 Or you could take a photo of the image with your cellphone.
 Do realize if you are sending a card abroad, it may take longer than a month.
 Do not disclose any participant’s address online.

-6. There is a Facebook page for the postcard fest and posts will need approval this year now and during the fest.
-During the fest I would encourage you NOT to post and any post that is not about procedure or critical to the fest will not be approved.
+6. There is a Facebook page for the postcard fest but please, during the fest let the cards speak for themselves.
 Once September starts, anything is fair game except spam.
 And DO NOT spam the list about any product or service.

 7. There is a small fee to administer the fest.
 (Approximately $10.00 U.S. and a service charge.
-See: http://www.brownpapertickets.com/event/1381971) It allows us to answer all correspondence quickly and focus attention on making the fest the best experience for everyone and weed out the people who sign up and then drop out.
+It allows us to answer all correspondence quickly and focus attention on making the fest the best experience for everyone.
 I want to be a resource for you especially if you are trying to make the shift from relentless editing to learning how to develop trust for your instincts.
 This is the force behind the fest and, I think, the reason that it has grown in popularity over the years.
-I have devoted a couple of decades to understanding the power of spontaneous composing and this website has many resources dedicated to that approach.
-There are also costs to maintaining the email list (Mailchimp) and to maintaining the website (host fees, domain registration &c.) that allow the fest to happen in the best way possible.
+There are also costs to maintaining the email list (Mailchimp) and to maintaining the website (host fees, domain registration &c.) that allow the fest to happen in the best way.

 Other pages nearby worth a look regarding postcards and spontaneous composition are on the drop down nav button below the August Poetry Postcard Fest link above and here: